What the Law Says

 - Be maintained in sound condition and good working order

 The seatbelt or child restraint must be worn properly adjusted and securely fastened in all motor vehicles at all times.
-A properly adjusted seatbelt must pass over the pelvis and hips, does not touch the wearer’s head or neck and is adjusted so the buckle is at or below the level of the hip.
+A properly adjusted seatbelt must pass over the pelvis and hips; must not touch the wearer’s head or neck and must be adjusted so the buckle is at or below the level of the hip.
 As seatbelts are designed primarily for adults, a child restraint must be provided until they are able to wear the seatbelt correctly.

 Always follow the manufacturer’s instructions when installing and using a restraint.